Chart Color Schemes

 Buderim - South's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Private health cover is high at approximately 56%, covering around 10,386 people.
-The most prevalent medical conditions are arthritis (affecting 8.6% of residents) and mental health issues (7.3%), while 70.5% report no medical ailments, compared to 69.0% in the rest of Queensland.
-As of the latest data, 18.5% of Buderim - South residents are aged 65 and over, totaling 3,433 people, which is lower than the 20.2% in the rest of Queensland.
-Health outcomes among seniors in Buderim - South are above average, aligning with the general population's health profile.
+Approximately 56% (~10,386 people) have private health cover, which is very high compared to other areas.
+The most prevalent medical conditions are arthritis (8.6%) and mental health issues (7.3%), while 70.5% report no medical ailments.
+This is slightly higher than the Rest of Qld's 69.0%.
+The area has 18.5% (3,433 people) aged 65 and over, lower than the state average of 20.2%.
+Despite this, health outcomes among seniors in Buderim - South are above average, aligning with the general population's health profile.

 Frequently Asked Questions - Health